dciccale/node-htmlprocessor/README.md

 ### Grunt task

 This module is the processor behind `grunt-processhtml`, `gulp-processhtml` and `gulp-htmlprocessor` tasks.
-For plenty of examples visit the [oficial documentation](https://github.com/dciccale/grunt-processhtml#readme).

-For plenty of documentation please visit [grunt-processhtml](http://github.com/dciccale/grunt-processhtml)
+For plenty of examples visit the [documentation](https://github.com/dciccale/grunt-processhtml#readme).

 ## CLI